Kong/docs.konghq.com/app/konnect/analytics/index.md

 You can assign {{site.konnect_short_name}} users to specific, predefined Analytic teams.
 This allows you to give certain users access to only view or manage the Analytics area of your {{site.konnect_short_name}} instance.
 For more information about the Analytics Admin and Analytics Viewer teams, see the [Teams Reference](/konnect/org-management/teams-and-roles/teams-reference/).

-### Ingestion
+### Data ingestion

-Ingestion is managed from the **Control Plane Dashboard**, using the Advanced Analytics toggle, which allows you to turn ingestion and data collection on or off for your API traffic within a given control plane plane.
+Data ingestion is managed from the **Control Plane Dashboard**, using the Advanced Analytics toggle, which allows you to turn ingestion and data collection on or off for your API traffic within a given control plane plane.

 This feature provides flexibility in managing your data insights and can help you control costs.
 There are two states: